AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/11_symbols.md

 ## Identifiers for object properties

-As we mentioned earlier we can use them to create identifiers for object properties, so let's see an example:
+As we mentioned earlier, we can use them to create identifiers for object properties, so let's see an example:

 ```javascript
 const office = {